Who is Rockhopper on The Masked Singer?

 Another wrote: “If you haven’t clicked that Rockhopper is Michelle Williams from Destiny’s Child from the clues tonight, I don’t know how to help you.”

-According to Betfair, Robyn is the most likely to be revealed to be Rockhopper.
+According to Betfair, Williams is the most likely to be revealed to be Rockhopper.
 You can see the odds below.

 Rockhopper odds: